- Medical Management Guidelines for Providers

 - If a parent or guardian refuses to allow their child to be tested, providers are encouraged to document the refusal in writing and have the parent or guardian sign an attestation of refusal.

 - CDC Childhood Lead Poisoning Prevention: Healthcare Providers – Resources and information on lead screening, reporting, medical management, education and other lead health issues for health care providers.

 - CDC Childhood Lead Poisoning Prevention Program – CDC’s web page is filled with lead-related resources and information for parents & caregivers, healthcare providers and public health professionals

 - American Academy of Pediatrics (AAP) information on lead exposure – information and resources for physicians on prevention and medical management

 - “Low Level Lead Exposure Harms Children: A Renewed Call of Primary Prevention” – Report of the CDC’s Advisory Committee on Childhood Lead Poisoning Prevention.

-- PEHSU Region 5 – Great Lakes Center for Children’s Environmental Health: Indiana member
+- PEHSU Region 5 – Great Lakes Center for Children’s Environmental Health.
+Resource for information and physician consult.

 - Guidelines For the Identification and Management of Lead Exposure in Pregnant and Lactating Women (2010) – These guidelines are based on scientific data and practical considerations regarding preventing lead exposure during pregnancy, assessment and blood lead testing during pregnancy, medical and environmental management to reduce fetal exposure, breastfeeding, and follow up of infants and children exposed to lead in utero.
 (CDC)